Double-slit experiment revisited: Bohmian account of the DSE

-\paragraph*{From pictures to predictions.} The preceding discussion suggests that an individual detection event is triggered close to the location and time-of-impact of a Bohmian trajectory.
-In view of this, the detection-time on a specified surface \(\mathcal{D}\) (such as the plane \(\smash{z=d}\)) would correspond to the arrival (first passage or hitting) time of a Bohmian trajectory\footnote{One considers the first passage time because in general a trajectory might cross the surface \(\mathcal{D}\) more than once \cite{DD,*Exotic}.
+The preceding discussion suggests that it is natural to take, as an approximation to the ToF on a specified surface \(\mathcal{D}\) (such as the plane \(\smash{z=d}\)), the first-passage time (FPT) of a Bohmian trajectory\footnote{One considers the FPT because in general a trajectory might cross the surface \(\mathcal{D}\) more than once \cite{DD,Exotic}.
 However, this does not happen in the present setting.}:

-\(\vb{R}(t_f)\) being the concomitant detected position on \(\mathcal{D}\),\footnote{The infimum in \eqref{defn} ensures that the arrival-time of trajectories not intercepting \(\mathcal{D}\), e.g., those back-scattered at the plane containing the slits giving rise to non-detection events, is infinity, since \(\text{inf}\sm\emptyset:=\infty\).} as a function of the random initial condition \(\vb{r}_0\)---quantities that have no respective counterparts in standard quantum theory.
-In fact, in standard quantum theory, the detection event \(\smash{(x,y,t_f)}\) must be defined by the observation-induced collapse of the wave function, whose time of occurrence is ambiguous.
+\(\vb{R}(\tf)\) being the concomitant crossing position on \(\mathcal{D}\),\footnote{The infimum in \eqref{eq:def_tf} ensures that the FPT of trajectories not intercepting \(\mathcal{D}\), e.g., those back-scattered at the plane containing the slits giving rise to non-detection events, is infinity, since \(\text{inf}\sm\emptyset:=\infty\).} as a function of the random initial condition \(\vb{r}_0\)---quantities that have no respective counterparts in standard quantum theory.

-Barring special circumstances, the distribution of this detection event \(\big(\vb{R}(t_f),t_f\big)\) is only numerically accessible.
-For instance, in the far-field or scattering regime, where backflow is absent, this distribution typically reduces to \(j_\perp(\vb{r},t_f)\) \cite{Kreidl,DDGZ,*DDGZ96}, \cite[p.\ 7]{gaugeinv}---the component of the quantum flux (or probability current) density orthogonal to the surface \(\mathcal{D}\).
-Evidently, integrating this (joint) distribution over all \(t_f\) yields the (marginal) distribution of the detected positions alone, e.g., Fig.\ \ref{Fig1} (a).
-Thus arrival-time considerations are indispensable for correctly reproducing the usual interference pattern.
-(Note, by the way, that the quantum flux statistics is \emph{not} determined by a POVM \cite{Vona1}, as would be required by the standard quantum formalism.)
+Barring special circumstances, the distribution of this crossing event \(\big(\vb{R}(\tf),\tf\big)\) is only numerically accessible.
+When there is no backflow (i.e., when trajectories only cross the surface \(\mathcal{D}\) once), like in the cases considered here, and more generally in the far-field or scattering regime, the distribution reduces to \(j_\perp(\vb{r},\tf)\) \cite{Kreidl,DDGZ,DDGZ96}, \cite[p.\ 7]{gaugeinv}---the component of the quantum flux (or probability current) density orthogonal to the surface \(\mathcal{D}\).\footnote{In one-dimensional settings there is an explicit formula \cite[Eq.\ (12)]{Kreidl} for the distribution of \(\tf\) defined in Eq.\ \eqref{eq:def_tf}.}